jpype-project/jpype/doc/userguide.rst

    d = obj.getData(JInt(1))
    print(type(d))  # prints double[]

-Great now we just need to figure out how to convert from a Java array into our something our visualization code can deal with.
-Nothing looks obvious, ah we will just go for it.
-Lets just copy out of the visualization tool example and see what happens.
+Great.
+Now you just need to figure out how to convert from a Java array into our something our visualization code can deal with.
+As nothing indicates that you need to convert the array, you just copy out of the visualization tool example and watch what happens.

 .. code-block:: python